Atatürk Dam

-The dam was depicted on the reverse of the Turkish one-million-lira banknotes of 1995–2005 and of the 1 new lira banknote of 2005–2009.
+The dam was depicted on the reverse of the Turkish one-million-lira banknote of 1995–2005 and of the 1 new lira banknote of 2005–2009.

 Dam

 The initial development project for the southeastern region of Turkey was presented in 1970.
 As the objectives for regional development have changed significantly and the ambitions have grown in the 1970s, the original plan underwent major modifications.
 The most important change in the project was abandoning the Middle Karababa Dam design, and adopting the design of the Atatürk Dam to increase the storage and power generation capacities of the dam.

 Dolsar Engineering and ATA Construction, two prominent Turkish companies, signed for the building of the dam.
 The construction of the cofferdam began in 1985 and was completed in 1987.
 The fill work for the main dam lasted from 1987 to 1990.
 The Atatürk Dam, listed in international construction publications as the world's largest construction site, was completed in a world record time of around 50 months.

 The rock-fill dam undergoes deformations that are regularly and systematically monitored since 1990 with different types of sensors.
 It is estimated that the central portion of the dam crest has settled by around 7 m since the end of the construction.
 Settlement of the dam crest up to 4.3 m has been measured since the start of the detailed geodetic monitoring in 1992.
 The maximum horizontal (radial) deformation measured is about 2.9 m.

 The permeation grouting work was carried out by subcontractor Solétanche Bachy and the rehabilitation work for the post-tensioning of the dam crest with ground anchors by Vorspann System Losinger International (VSL).